Harriet Stirling: History

-Harriet was born in Great Cumberland Street, London, the eldest daughter of Jane Stirling née Gilbert (1848–1936), and her husband Edward C. Stirling, M.B., F.R.C.S., both Australian-born, and brought to Adelaide when barely three years old.
+Harriet was born in Great Cumberland Street, London, the eldest daughter of Jane Stirling (née Gilbert; 1848–1936), and her husband Edward C. Stirling, M.B., F.R.C.S., both Australian-born, and brought to Adelaide when she was barely three years old.

 She was educated privately at their home in Mt Lofty, and had art lessons, under Mary Anstie Overbury (died 1926), and became interested in several philanthropic causes, particularly those dealing with orphans and children of indigent families, gaining more knowledge and experience during her several trips to Britain, Europe and America.

 State Children's Council

-In 1886 the Destitute Persons Act of 1881 was amended to incorporate a separate honorary body, the State Children's Council, to oversee provisions made for bringing up children committed to State institutions, still a major issue despite the success of the Boarding Out Society.
+In 1886, the Destitute Persons Act of 1881 was amended to establish a separate honorary body, the State Children's Council, to oversee provisions for bringing up children committed to State institutions, a major issue despite the success of the Boarding Out Society.
 A newspaper published the facetious advertisement:

 President for State Children's Council wanted — no salary.
 Must be a real live philanthropist, with plenty of money and willing to spend it.

 The board, of which her father was the first president had only been in place a year when it resigned over interference with its decisions by the Chief Secretary, namely the too-speedy return of children to the conditions from which they had been rescued.

 Stirling, who had been a volunteer with the council since 1901 and a member from 1907, was elected president in 1922, succeeding Walter Hutley (c.
 1857–1931).

 Children's Welfare and Public Relief Board

-In 1925 the Gunn Labor government enacted the Maintenance Bill to abolish the State Children's Council and the Destitutes Board on the grounds of overlapping responsibilities, and in their place instituted the Children's Welfare and Public Relief Board.
+In 1925, the Gunn Labor government enacted the Maintenance Bill to abolish the State Children's Council and the Destitutes Board on the grounds of overlapping responsibilities, and in their place instituted the Children's Welfare and Public Relief Board.

 The foundation board consisted of: T. H. Atkinson (Chairman), Dr. F. N. Le Messurier, G. F. Claridge, T. J. Matters, and P. O'Connor, M R. Hewitt, and Lucy Hone, H. A. Stirling and D. Vaughan, sister of Crawford Vaughan.

-Stirling remained a member from until 1941, when she resigned through ill-health.
+Stirling remained a member until 1941, when she resigned due to ill-health.

 Mothers and Babies Health Association

 Stirling was in 1909 a member of the committee that founded the School for Mothers Institute under the auspices of the Kindergarten Union, and devoted much time and energy to the organization.
 Others on the committee included Dr. Helen Mayo, Mrs Delprat, Lilian Delissa and A. L. Tomkinson.

-The first "classes" of the organization, which became the School for Mothers Institute and Baby Health Centre (Incorporated), then in 1927 the Mothers and Babies' Health Association, were held at the Franklin Street free kindergarten, then had its headquarters on Wright Street.
+The first "classes" of the organisation, which became the School for Mothers Institute and Baby Health Centre (Incorporated), then in 1927 the Mothers and Babies' Health Association, were held at the Franklin Street free kindergarten, which then had its headquarters on Wright Street.